cjerdonek/groome/README.md

     context, using the script's file name without the extension as the lambda's context key.
 6. Lambdas used for sections should be treated as unary.
-7. Input and output should be passed to lambdas as UTF-8 strings via `stdin` and `stdout`.
+7. Input and output should be passed to lambdas as UTF-8 encoded strings via `stdin` and `stdout`.